 3. While spices are steeping, prepare your mugs by adding 1 teaspoon (more or less to taste) of honey and one shot of whiskey.

 4. After removing spice bags, carefully pour the steeped liquid into each mug and stir with a cinnamon stick (provided in the toddy kit).

 George Washington’s Straight Rye Whiskey and the Lemon Ginger Hot Toddy Kit available from the Shops at Mount Vernon.

 Want more recipes?
-Check out several other chef favorites here.
+Did you miss our favorite Apple & Pumpkin beverage recipes here?
+Or, take a gander at these sweet desserts for the holidays here.
 Want to make reservations at these or other Fairfax County restaurants?
 Check out a list of options here.
 Want more holiday and winter fun ideas?
 We've got that too.